ibm-cloud-docs/assistant-data/install-130.md

     ```
     {: pre}

-1. Delete any associated artifacts that are left over by using the following command.
+1. Delete any associated artifacts that remain by using the following command.

     Reminder: This command also removes the data stores you created, which must be removed and recreated if you need to start the installation over.
     {: note}